Sunn5/attendance-recorder/README.md

 ## Overview

 Attendance Recorder ingests CSV or TSV exports produced by Microsoft Forms and keeps track of who joined each session.
 Imports build a consolidated history per participant, which you can explore from the command line or in a small browser dashboard.
-All data lives in a single JSON file, making it easy to version, back up, or move between machines.
+All data lives in JSON files you can create per team, making them easy to version, back up, or move between machines.

 ## Features